DavFromOhio/nanoleaf-firmware-upgrade-notes/README.md

 # Nanoleaf controller firmware updates

 ## 1. First things first:
-- Nanoleaf is a trademark of
-- If your Nanoleaf app can pair with your Nanoleaf product, this document is quite possibly of no use to you.
+Nanoleaf is a trademark of Nanoleaf Energy Technology ShenZhen Limited If your Nanoleaf app can pair with your Nanoleaf product, this document is quite possibly of no use to you.
-- I am not a Nanoleaf employee, associate, investor or in any other way associated with Nanoleaf.
-- Technically, I do not even own Nanoleaf products.
+I (author of this text) am not a Nanoleaf employee, associate, investor or in any other way associated with Nanoleaf.
+Technically, I do not even own Nanoleaf products.
 Family members do.
-- What *may* appear as technical advice in this document is merely a description of what *I* would do to bypass certain challenges which may occur when trying to use the current Nanoleaf Android app to connect to controllers with very old firmware.
+What *may* appear as technical advice in this document is merely a description of what *I* would do to bypass certain challenges which may occur when trying to use the current Nanoleaf Android app to connect to controllers with very old firmware.
 In short: pairing may not work.
 Maybe you get Error 009.
 Maybe you are at wits end.
 Maybe you are about to say foul things about ... products.

-I take no responsibility whatsoever for any breakage, nor loss of money, time, wits or marriage.
+**I take no responsibility whatsoever for any breakage, nor loss of money, time, wits or marriage.**

 ## 2. Understand the mechanism we will employ
-- A Nanoleaf controller (at least Elements) will, out of the box, behave as a disconnected wireless access point.
+A Nanoleaf controller (at least Elements) will, out of the box, behave as a disconnected wireless access point.
 That is, you can connect to it, but it does not provide access to the Internet.
-- The controller runs a tiny web-server we can talk to.
+The controller runs a tiny web-server we can talk to.
 This webserver provides a page to which we can upload a firmware image.
-- If your devices has been configured previously, you may have to execute a procedure to reset it to factory defaults.
+If your devices has been configured previously, you may have to execute a procedure to reset it to factory defaults.
 I don't know how.
 Figure it out.

-- In short: disregard the Nanoleaf app for a little while.
+In short: disregard the Nanoleaf app for a little while.

-### 3. Procedure
+## 3. Procedure
 The procedure is as follows (do *not* *do* this at first read.
 Just read it.
 Please.)
 - Identify your hardware
 - Download **relevant** firmware files.
 Note "relevant" and the plural form "firmwares".